Haunted Hotels in Europe

 She resumed her human form and walks the hallways to this day.

-For more than 150 years, the best and brightest of the world have stayed at the tony Langham in London, considered to be Europe's first "Grand Hotel."
+For more than 150 years, the best and brightest of the world have stayed at The Langham in London, considered to be Europe's first "Grand Hotel."

-Nearly 400 rooms, suites and residences and high-end dining are treats to those who stay at the Regent Street property within steps of Mayfair and Covent Garden.
+Nearly 400 rooms, suites and residences as well as high-end dining are treats to those who stay at the Regent Street property within steps of Mayfair and Covent Garden.

 The Langham's Spooks